2021 Indonesian Basketball League

-The 2021 Indonesian Basketball League (or IBL Pertamax for sponsorship reasons) was the sixth season since the re-branding by Starting5.
+The 2021 Indonesian Basketball League (known as IBL Pertamax for sponsorship reasons) was the sixth season of the Indonesian Basketball League since the re-branding by Starting5.
 The regular season began on 10 March 2021 and was ended with the Finals in June 2021.
 In this season there would be no official preseason tournament and all-star games, while throughout the season would be played inside a bubble in Bogor and Jakarta due to the ongoing COVID-19 pandemic.
 In addition, every player, staff, and official must follow the strict health protocols implemented by the organizers.